10 Examples of Plagiarism to Stay Away From!

 Inaccurate authorship or misleading attribution can happen in two ways:

 In one form, when an individual contributes to a manuscript but does not get credit for it.
 The second form is the opposite: when an individual gets credit without contributing to the work.
-This type of plagiarism, whichever way it occurs, is a violation of the code of conduct in research.
+This example of plagiarism, whichever way it occurs, is a violation of the code of conduct in research.

 It is also possible to commit this form of plagiarism when someone else edits a manuscript, leading to substantive changes.
 In this case, the recommendation is to acknowledge the contributors at the time of publication, even if they are not listed as authors.